 La Atwater, Administrative Assistant

 Priscilla (La) Atwater is a native of Catonsville, MD.
 She came to UMBC after working for ten years at the business she started with her husband, Atwater’s.
 Her professional life includes owning an upholstery business and opening several restaurants in Minneapolis-St. Paul and Baltimore but her favorite job has been raising three successful daughters.

-Rebecca Adelman, Associate Professor, Media and Communications Studies
+Rebecca Adelman, Associate Professor of Media and Communications Studies

-Ana Oskoz, Associate Professor, Modern Languages, Linguistics, and Intercultural Communication,
+Ana Oskoz, Professor and Chair of Modern Languages, Linguistics, and Intercultural Communication

 Mejdulene B. Shomali, Assistant Professor of Gender, Women’s, + Sexuality Studies [on leave 2019-2020]